 The Art of Language Teaching.
 IATEFL.
 Santiago, Chile.
 May, 1998.

 Born in the heart of Buenos Aires, Argentina, I’m a city girl through and through.
-I’m also completely obsessed with education and traveling.
-In 1988, I graduated as a teacher of English at the Profesorado Superior Joaquín V. González.
+I’m also completely obsessed with education, personal development, and traveling.
+In 1988, I graduated as a teacher of English from the Profesorado Superior Joaquín V. González.
 A few years after my graduation, I specialized in Pedagogy and Foreign-Language Methodology under the guidance and supervision of Prof. Ana María Armendáriz.
 In that field, my emphasis has always been on teacher development through reflective practices, life-long learning and collaboration with colleagues across disciplines and geographical locations.
 I served as a Methodology Teaching Assistant at Joaquín V. González (1991-1997) and a Methodology lecturer at the Profesorado del Sagrado Corazón (1999-2002) in Buenos Aires.
-During all those years (1991-2001), I presented at several Language Teaching Conferences in Argentina, Chile and Brazil, and I led teacher workshops at my own studio, the Creative Learning Center in Buenos Aires.
+During that time (1991-2001), I presented at several Language Teaching Conferences in Argentina, Chile and Brazil, and I led teacher workshops at my own studio, the Creative Learning Center in Buenos Aires.

 In 2002, I made a decision that would change my life completely since it took me all the way to the United States, where I became a Spanish teacher at Stone Bridge High School in Ashburn, Virginia.
-I then completed my M.A. in Foreign Languages at George Mason University, followed by a Ph.D. in Early-Modern Spanish Literature at the Catholic University of America with a focus on “picaresca” or the rogue novel.
-These two professional fields might seem to be disconnected, but they are not.
-They both reflect my humanist approach to life and my belief in a more just and equitable society, which I humbly endeavor to make, one student at a time.
+I then completed my M.A. in Foreign Languages at George Mason University, followed by a Ph.D. in Early-Modern Spanish Literature at the Catholic University of America.

-After teaching Spanish full-time at George Mason University for five years (2011-2016), I am now dedicated to the English language education of ESL students at the Virginia Tech Language and Culture Institute in Fairfax, Virginia.
+Currently, I teach English as a Second Language at the Virginia Tech Language and Culture Institute in Fairfax, Virginia, and Spanish at George Mason University.
 I am also a free-lance Educational Consultant specialized in topics such as Mindfulness, Creativity and Brain-based Education.

 On a more personal note: City girl meets country boy… and here we are, somewhere in-between with Abby, our beautiful yellow Lab, who changed our lives forever in April of 2014.